shakacode/react_on_rails/README.md

   ```javascript
   global.MyReactComponentApp = MyReactComponentApp;
   ```
-  See `spec/dummy/client/app/startup/serverGlobals.jsx` and
-  `spec/dummy/client/app/startup/ClientReduxApp.jsx` for examples of this.
+  If you're curious as to what the gem generates for the server and client rendering, see [`spec/dummy/client/app/startup/serverGlobals.jsx`](https://github.com/shakacode/react_on_rails/blob/master/spec/dummy/spec/sample_generated_js/server-generated.js) and [`spec/dummy/client/app/startup/ClientReduxApp.jsx`](https://github.com/shakacode/react_on_rails/blob/master/spec/dummy/spec/sample_generated_js/client-generated.js) for examples of this.
+Note, this is not the code that you are providing.
+You can see the client code by viewing the page source.

 * **props**: Ruby Hash which contains the properties to pass to the react object